top of page

 Brazil

 PIX provides improved transparency, but more than half of gambling transactions still occur outside the regulated perimeter.
-Local partners remain essential.
+Local partners remain essential for navigating this landscape.

 United Kingdom